liruqi/weiqi/README.md

 ========
 [weiqi.gs](https://weiqi.gs) is an open-source game server for the game of Go, also known as weiqi (围棋) or baduk (바둑).

-weiqi.gs tries to be clean, simple and easy-to-use, at the cost of advanced functionality if necessary.
+weiqi.gs tries to be clean, simple and easy-to-use, while still providing all the basic features expected from a go server.

 Development environment
 -----------------------